 When seawater infiltrates the ocean floor, it causes chemical reactions that deposit boron into the oceanic lithosphere.
 This new study proposes a model whereby some of this boron is subducted with hydrous (water-bearing) minerals down to the lower mantle.
 At this great depth, the increased temperature and pressure break down the hydrous minerals, which then release a boron-enriched fluid that triggers diamond growth.
 Many of the inclusions in the blue diamonds that Smith and his colleagues examined have coexisting methane and hydrogen as a thin layer surrounding the solid minerals, providing evidence of diamond growth from such a boron-enriched hydrous fluid.

 This new study reveals not only that type IIb diamonds are among the deepest diamonds ever found, but also that boron and maybe even water can be carried from the ocean deep into the mantle by the process of subduction.
 This is a key observation for our understanding of mantle geochemistry and plate tectonic processes.

 Until recently, it was widely held that superdeep diamonds are always small and never of gem quality.
 This notion is upended by the present discovery that blue boron-bearing diamonds are superdeep, in addition to the 2016 finding that relatively large and pure (CLIPPIR) diamonds are also superdeep.
-Thus, many of the world’s most expensive and dazzling gem diamonds are superdeep diamonds, making them invaluable physical samples from the convecting mantle hundreds of kilometres beneath our feet.
+Thus, many of the world’s most expensive and dazzling gem diamonds are superdeep diamonds, making them invaluable physical samples from the convecting mantle hundreds of kilometers beneath our feet.